bleepr/bleepr.github.io/nantas.markdown

 experience better and significantly more modern.
 It brings the connectivity and interface to the Internet of Things while maintaining the interpersonal experience you get in restaurants and pubs, and it does so by being both comprehensive and seamless in its execution.
-To do so, the project required the creation of two kinds of user interfaces: the Bleepr box and the application front-ends.
+To satisfy such requirements we created two kinds of user interfaces: the Bleepr box and the application front-ends.

-I was responsible for the creation the web interface for the staff, the design of some useful data analytic and the testing of the server API for all the interfaces.
+I was personally responsible for the creation of the web interface for the staff, the design of some useful data analytic and the testing of the server API for all the interfaces together with Craig.

 ## Specifications
-Established minimum feature set
+The purpose of my role was mostly to build the web front-end for the members of the staff of the restaurant.
+The system needed to:
+* support multiple users and multiple typologies of users (that is, owners/admins and standard staff).
+That is:
+  - provide the ability to add admins and standard users
+  - provide the ability to delete admins and standard users
+* support multiple Bleeprs.
+That is:
+  - provide a way to add one or multiple Bleeprs to the system.
+  - provide a way to delete one or multiple Bleeprs to the system.
+* allow the staff to visualise the status of the restaurant and the Bleeprs linked to the system.

+Additionally the system needed to display some of the collected information about the restaurant, to allow the staff to gain knowledge about long-term trends and to get some insights on possible issues in the restaurant.

 ## Design
 Process + tech